CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 # Physics of Viral Transmission
 The CAiMIRA model simulates the physical process of viral transmission through five sequential stages, illustrated by the topmost part of Figure 1: **emission**, **removal**, **concentration**, **dose**, and **infection probability**.
 Along with viral transmission, CAiMIRA also simulates **emission**, **removal**, and **concentration** of CO<sub>2</sub>, as shown in the lowermost part of Figure 1.
 This page details the modelling of viral transmission.
-The modelling of CO<sub>2</sub> concentrations is detailed on **[Computation of the CO<sub>2</sub> Concentration](./co2_concentration.md)**.
+The modelling of CO<sub>2</sub> concentration is detailed on **[Computation of the CO<sub>2</sub> Concentration](./co2_concentration.md)**.
 [![CAiMIRA Structure](CAiMIRA_structure.png)](CAiMIRA_structure.png)
 *Figure 1: Structure of the CAiMIRA model showing the viral transmission and CO<sub>2</sub> simulation processes.*

+In the following, `data_registry` refers to `caimira.calculator.store.data_registry`, `models` refers to `caimira.calculator.models.models.py`, and `monte_carlo` refers to `caimira.calculator.models.monte_carlo`.

 ## Model Parameters
-We can devide the parameters of the CAiMIRA model into four categories:
+We can divide the parameters of the CAiMIRA model into four categories:
 1. Constant deterministic values
 2. Random variables with constant probability distributions
 3. Adjustable deterministic values
-4. Random variables with adjustable probability distribution The two first categories of parameters are "constant" in the sense that they are not adjusted by the user for each specific scenario.
+4. Random variables with adjustable probability distributions

+The two first categories of parameters are "constant" in the sense that they are not adjusted for each specific scenario by the user.
 The latter two categories are, on the other hand, influenced by user input.
-Deterministic parameters are treated as single int or float numbers.

-Constant deterministic values are retrieved from `caimira.calculator.store.data_registry` or hardcoded into the model in `caimira.calculator.models.models.py`.
+Constant deterministic values are retrieved from `data_registry` or hardcoded into the model in `models`.
 Adjustable deterministic variables, like the room volume, are direcly specified by the user.

 Random variables are Monte Carlo sampled from probability distributions and stored as _VectorisedFloat or _VectorisedInt.
-Every random variable is sampled from fixed type of probability distribution defined in `caimira.calculator.store.data_registry`.
+Every random variable is sampled from fixed type of probability distribution defined in `data_registry`.
 The table below lists all random variables in CAiMIRA together with the type of probability distribution they are sampled from and, if the probability distribution is adjustable, which user parameters influence the parameters of the probability distribution.

 | Random Variable | Symbol | Probability Distribution| Dependent User Parameters |
 |-------------|--------|-------|-------|